JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 in it that I must look at, you can tell me as you go on.”

 “I understand you, Mr. Franklin,” he answered.
-“It’s natural, sir, in YOU.
-And, God help us all!” he added, in a lower tone, “it’s no less natural in HER.”
+“It’s natural, sir, in _You_.
+And, God help us all!” he added, in a lower tone, “it’s no less natural in _Her_.”

 I proceed to copy the continuation of the letter from the original, in my own possession:–